 All loans are subject to recall after two weeks if there is a request for the item, or immediately if the item is to be placed on Reserve.

-All loans may be renewed through the online catalog unless there has been a recall or hold request for the item.
+All loans for non-Reserve items may be renewed online (Library Account Login) unless there has been a recall or hold request for the item.

 Please return Law Library materials on time in order to avoid fines and charges.